-The Catkin Centre and Sunflower House shortlisted for RIBA North West Award
+The Catkin Centre and Sunflower House wins two RIBA North West Awards

-The Catkin Centre and Sunflower House at Alder Hey Children’s Hospital has been shortlisted for a RIBA North West Award.
+The Catkin Centre and Sunflower House at Alder Hey Children’s Hospital has won a RIBA North West Award and RIBA North West Client of the Year.

 Designed for patients’ mental wellbeing, The Catkin Centre and Sunflower House pioneers a new approach to clinical buildings by connecting to the natural world.